-- 1. Using the WebUI, navigate to: Local Configuration > Security - 2.
-Select the required Appliance Security Mode - 3.
-If Custom is selected, configure the other options to suit your requirements - 4.
-Click Update
+- 1. Using the WebUI, navigate to: Local Configuration > Security. - 2.
+Select the required Appliance Security Mode if Custom is selected, configure the additional options according to your requirements. - 3.
+Configure the HTTPS Port for Web User Interface, Web Interface SSL Certificate and Ciphers to use according to your requirements. - 4.
+Click Update.